Badhaai Do: Plot

 One day, Shardul's mother accidentally walks in on Sumi and Rimjhim in bed and reveals Sumi's sexuality to both families.
 Shardul asks Sumi not to reveal his sexual orientation to their families.
 Sumi's mother and brother insult and reject her, while her father remains silent.
 Shardul visits his family, who are also furious.
 At first, he simply defends Sumi to them, and then, in a show of solidarity, comes out himself.
 Although several of his relatives shun him, his mother is accepting.
 Back home, Shardul is again assigned to patrol a Pride parade, but this time he puts on a rainbow mask, coming out to his co-workers.
 Sumi and Shardul plan to divorce, but learn that they have been approved for adoption, and decide to stay married so that they can raise the child.

 One year later, Shardul and Sumi sit for an adoption ritual at their apartment, with Rimjhim included as a third parent.
 Many of their family members, but not all, are also in attendance.
 Shardul's superior and his wife—still unaware of the couple's secret—arrive unexpectedly, prompting Rimjhim to leave Sumi's side.
 Sumi's father motions for Rimjhim to sit back down, telling her that "a mother must be present at the ceremony."
 Shardul then invites Guru to sit beside him.
 The superior, confused, moves to leave, but his wife stops him.
-The two couples smile as vibrantly as a rainbow.